How you get it

 Shingles may affect the eye causing ulceration, inflammation or glaucoma and occasionally loss of vision.
 Rarely, shingles affects the ear causing earache, hearing loss, vertigo and/or tinnitus.
 The rash may become infected and body organs may be affected.

 Chronic nerve damage can occur, particularly in people over 50 years of age, causing nerve pain (neuropathy), numbness or tingling for months or years after on the area the rash has cleared from.
 This is known as postherpetic neuralgia.

 As with chickenpox, the blisters of shingles contain the varicella-zoster virus.
 It is possible for chickenpox to be passed to a close contact of someone with shingles who are not immune to varicella, such as between a grandparent and an infant.
 Covering the rash is recommended to prevent transmission.

-Zostavax® is a vaccine indicated for the prevention of shingles.
-From 1 April 2018, one dose of Zostavax will be funded for adults aged 65 years.
-A 'catch-up' programme will be available for the first two years, for people aged from 66–80 years inclusively.
+Zostavax® is a live vaccine indicated for the prevention of shingles.
+One dose of Zostavax is funded for adults aged 65 years.
 Funded vaccine doses will only be available through general practice.

 Complications of disease

 As with any medicine, very rarely, severe allergic reactions occur following immunisation (< 1 in 4 million doses)